 Time spent on coordinating activities should not make up the majority of the cost in the proposal.

-Proposals for the development of European collaborative networks or consortia that might support the development of applications to the EU under the framework programme or other EU funding opportunities (before the end of 2020) are also welcome.
+Proposals for the development of European collaborative networks or consortia that might support the development of applications to the EU under Horizon Europe or other EU funding opportunities are also welcome.

 The grant does not cover: